 Colorado courts are required to consider a child’s preference whenever the child is sufficiently mature to express a reasoned and independent preference.
 There is no specific age when a court must consider the child’s opinion.
 Instead, the judge must treat each child on a case-by-case basis.

-For example, if a child simply wants to live with the more lenient parent, or the parent that gives more lavish gifts, the court won’t give the child’s preference much weight.
-If instead, the child states a preference to live with the more involved parent, or the parent that is more loving, the court will give the child’s preference considerable weight.
+For example, if a child simply wants to live with the more lenient parent or the parent that gives more lavish gifts, the court won’t give the child’s preference much weight.
+If instead, the child states a preference to live with the more involved parent or the parent that is more loving, the court will give the child’s preference considerable weight.

 Colorado judges are also careful to make sure a parent isn’t unfairly influencing the child’s opinion.
 The court may appoint mental health professionals or other evaluators to determine the child’s true opinion, and whether a parent is trying to sway the child one way or the other.

-The judge can also refuse to interview the children; it’s up to each court to make that decision.
+The law allows the judge to evaluate each case and determine whether to interview the children.
 In one case, the court decided not to interview two children who were eight and eleven years old, when other witnesses had already testified about the children’s desires.

 If you have additional questions about the effect of children’s custodial preferences, contact a Colorado family law attorney for help.